dubersfeld/prim-anim/README.md

 To launch the demo run the command in project directory: `mvn spring-boot:run`.

-When the application has started hit the browser on URL `http://localhost:8080/minimum-spanning-tree`.
+When the application has started open a browser and hit URL `http://localhost:8080/minimum-spanning-tree`.

 Here are some screen shots that can be seen in this demo.